-CATEGORY GREEN ITEMS Rating System $\circ~$ All new buildings will meet Step 3 of the BC Energy Site Selection & Design The proposal is to rebuild and densify an existing af populated centralized urban location with strong propulated than building on a greenfield site this project building, now demolished and left unimproved.
-Innovation & Design Hard surfaces have been designed to fulfill multiple that pedestrian and cyclist-friendly spaces take pric The prime example of this innovation is the wooner handi darts to access the site while providing a pede Transportation The densification of this centralized site in Fernwood close walking distance to well-established neighbour Neighbourhood and Downtown Core.
-Personal vehicl The underground parkade will have dedicated areas Additional electrical circuit capacity and conduit ro charging stations to keep pace with rising demand.
-Energy Efficiency Step 3 of the BC Energy Step Code Energy modeling will be conducted at multiple stage compliance.
-Air tightnedd testing will be conducted prior to occurriteria.
-All ventilation is mechanical rather than passive, wi ensures all makeup air is pre-conditioned and rehea The Heat Recovery Ventilators (HRV) system is decendard handling equipment and providing an overall reduct Renewable Energy Multifamily buildings designed to step 3, with all un loss and energy use and provides the most long-tern Water All interior plumbing fixtures will be low water, low Water efficient (Enery Star) Clothes Washers will be Hot water piping will be insultated and will run on a High efficiecy irrigation system will be customized f irrigation flow to the present climatic conditions.
-Site Permeability Stormwater runoff for this project will be managed included where there is space outside of the parkad trees.
-Roof runoff from the buildings will be directed to th treated and infiltrated.
-Rain gardens will overflow to the Municipal storm w Landscaping & Urban Forest All trees with compromised health are being more t New plants will be drought-tolerant, non-invasive in ease of maintenance.
-Urban Agriculture Urban agriculture boxes are distributed throughout security and recreation opportunities for residents.
+CATEGORY GREEN ITEMS Rating System All new buildings will meet Step 3 of the BC Energy Step Code Site Selection & Design The proposal is to rebuild and densify an existing affordable housing project within an already densely populated centralized urban location with strong pre-existing infrastructure and amenity.
+Rather than building on a greenfield site this project is situated on the site of the former Fairey Tech building, now demolished and left unimproved.
+Innovation & Design Hard surfaces have been designed to fulfill multiple functions, so that hardscape can be minimized and so that pedestrian and cyclist-friendly spaces take priority over vehicular zones.
+The prime example of this innovation is the woonerf plaza area, which allows moving trucks, fire trucks and handi darts to access the site while providing a pedestrian-friendly feel.
+Transportation The densification of this centralized site in Fernwood means that a higher number of residents will be within close walking distance to well-established neighbourhood services and amenities, including the North Park Neighbourhood and Downtown Core.
+Personal vehicle usage will be low relative to walking and transit usage.
+The underground parkade will have dedicated areas for bicycle and scooter parking.
+Additional electrical circuit capacity and conduit rough-in will provide scalability for electrical vehicle charging stations to keep pace with rising demand.
+Energy Efficiency Step 3 of the BC Energy Step Code Energy modeling will be conducted at multiple stages during the pre-construction stage to validate compliance.
+Air tightnedd testing will be conducted prior to occupancy to verify that building performance meets modeled criteria.
+All ventilation is mechanical rather than passive, with heat recovery exchangers at every exhaust vent.
+This ensures all makeup air is pre-conditioned and reheating energy loads are minimized.
+The Heat Recovery Ventilators (HRV) system is decentralized into individual suites, reducing rooftop air handling equipment and providing an overall reduction in noise pollution.
+Renewable Energy Multifamily buildings designed to step 3, with all units either stacked or back-to-back or both minimizes heat loss and energy use and provides the most long-term sustainable form of housing.
+Water All interior plumbing fixtures will be low water, low flow fixtures, including dual flush toilets (4.8LpF).
+Water efficient (Enery Star) Clothes Washers will be specified (89 litres per load or less).
+Hot water piping will be insultated and will run on a recirculating loops.
+High efficiecy irrigation system will be customized for the site using Smart Timer Technology to tailor the irrigation flow to the present climatic conditions.
+Site Permeability Stormwater runoff for this project will be managed on site as much as possible.
+Rain gardens have been included where there is space outside of the parkade footprint, and outside of the root zone of retained trees.
+Roof runoff from the buildings will be directed to these rain gardens where feasible, where it will be slowed, treated and infiltrated.
+Rain gardens will overflow to the Municipal storm water system during large rain events.
+Landscaping & Urban Forest All trees with compromised health are being more than replaced with healthy new site-appropriate species.
+New plants will be drought-tolerant, non-invasive indigenous species selected for quality of appearance and ease of maintenance.
+Urban Agriculture Urban agriculture boxes are distributed throughout the property to both green the site and provide food security and recreation opportunities for residents.